Jump to the content

 Myanmar: Interview on the current situation

-Four years have passed since a military junta put himself in power in Myanmar and triggered a civil war.
-In the interview, Thayet reports (name for protection changed), which is active in the project work by Terre des Hommes in Myanmar and especially along the border with Thailand, about current developments and hopes for people in the country.
+Four years have passed since a military junta seized power in Myanmar, triggering a civil war.
+In this interview, Thayet (name changed for protection), who is active in Terre des Hommes ' project work in Myanmar, particularly along the border with Thailand, reports on current developments and hopes for the country's people.

 Thayet, The "People Will Win".
 You told us that last year, with firm conviction: the coup government has no future, despite military superiority, prison and torture.
 Where do you get this certainty from?